SarathMohanIITD/Medical_chatbot_using_Langchain_and_Llama2/README.md

 # Retrieval-Augmented Medical Conversational Bot

-## Overview
-This project implements a conversational bot designed for medical consultations.
-It leverages retrieval-augmented techniques to provide accurate and contextually relevant responses to users' medical inquiries.
-The bot integrates deep learning models with retrieval mechanisms to enhance its conversational capabilities.
+This repository contains the code for a Retrieval-Augmented Medical Conversational Bot.
+The bot leverages retrieval-augmented generation (RAG) techniques to provide accurate and contextually relevant responses to medical queries.

+## Table of Contents

+- Introduction
+- Features
+- Architecture
+- Installation
+- Usage
+- Contributing
+- License

+## Introduction

+The Retrieval-Augmented Medical Conversational Bot is designed to assist users by providing medical information and answering health-related questions.
+It combines the power of large language models with a retrieval mechanism to enhance the accuracy and relevance of the responses.
+The medical information is fed through a pdf document in Data/ folder
 ## Features

-- **Natural Language Processing (NLP):** Utilizes state-of-the-art NLP models for understanding and generating medical-related queries and responses.
-- **Retrieval-Augmented Mechanism:** Combines retrieval-based methods with generative models to improve the accuracy and relevance of responses.
-- **Medical Domain-Specific Knowledge:** Pre-trained on medical datasets for better understanding of medical terminology and concepts.
-- **Conversational AI:** Designed for engaging, human-like interactions with users.
+- **Accurate Responses**: Utilizes retrieval-augmented generation to provide precise answers.
+- **Context-Aware**: Understands and maintains context throughout the conversation.
+- **Customizable**: Easily adaptable to different medical domains and datasets.

+## Architecture

+The bot's architecture includes the following components:

+1. **Language Model (LLM)**: Utilizes a pre-trained language model for generating responses.
+2. **Retrieval Mechanism**: Employs a retrieval system to fetch relevant documents from a medical knowledge base.
+3. **Embedding Database**: Stores embeddings of medical documents for efficient retrieval.
+4. **Question Rewriting**: Rewrites user queries to improve retrieval accuracy.
+5. **Context Management**: Maintains conversational context to provide coherent responses.

 ## Installation

-To set up the project locally, follow these steps:
+To install and set up the project, follow these steps:

 1. Clone the repository:
     ```bash